Jagadanand Singh: Rajput leader who has Lalu’s ear, Tejashwi’s back

-In November last year the RJD took everyone by surprise when it appointed 74-year-old Jagadanand Singh, a Rajput, as its state president.
-It was the first time in the party’s 23-year history that an upper-caste politician had been appointed its Bihar chief.
+In November last year the RJD took everyone by surprise when it appointed Jagadanand Singh, a Rajput, as its state president.
+It was the first time in the RJD’s 23-year history that an upper caste leader had been appointed its Bihar chief.

-The decision was as much informed by the RJD’s intent to recast the party’s image of a Yadav-dominated OBC outfit, as it was by the family’s desire to have a loyalist old-timer by the side of Tejashwi as he takes on the NDA for the second time without charismatic father Lalu Prasad.
+The decision was as much informed by the RJD’s intent to recast the party’s image of a Yadav-dominated OBC outfit, as it was by the family’s desire to have a loyalist by Tejashwi’s side as he takes on the NDA for the second time without charismatic father Lalu Prasad.

-As a tall but quiet leader, Singh has always endeared himself to the family.
-Unlike the other influential Rajput leader in the party, Raghuvansh Prasad Singh, who left the RJD days before he died recently, Singh has never been vocal, nor ever challenged Lalu.
-Also, while Raghuvansh was oriented nationally in his politics, Singh has been happy staying in the state.
+As a tall but quiet leader, Singh, 74, has always endeared himself to the family.
+Unlike the other influential Rajput leader in the party, Raghuvansh Prasad Singh, who left the RJD days before he died recently, Singh has never challenged Lalu.

 “Jagada Babu may not be a pan-Bihar mass leader but he has a good political mind.
-He is also a tough leader and a disciplinarian.
-So ever since he has taken the reins of the party in Bihar, things have become a bit more systematic and the approach to the polls is more coordinated.
+Ever since he has taken the reins of the party, things have become systematic and the approach to the polls is more coordinated.
 He is also very logical and difficult to argue against even if you don’t agree with him.
-That workers know that he has the weight of the first family behind him helps,” says a senior RJD leader.
+That workers know that he has the weight of the first family behind him and that helps,” says a senior RJD leader.

-The RJD also hopes that Singh’s appointment sends the message that it is not against upper castes.
+The RJD also hopes that Singh’s appointment sends the message that the party is not against upper castes.
 In the run-up to the 2019 polls, the RJD’s vocal opposition to 10% EWS quota for upper castes was seen to have backfired.
 The NDA had swept the state then, winning 39 out of the 40 seats (the Congress had won the remaining one).
-With Nitish Kumar having appropriated the Extremely Backward Classes, the RJD sees upper castes as a vote bank it can tap into to expand its social base beyond Yadavs and Muslims.
+With Nitish Kumar having appropriated the EBCs, the RJD sees upper castes as a vote bank it can tap into to expand its social base beyond Yadavs and Muslims.

 “Let’s also not forget that Jagada Babu was the de facto CM during the RJD regime when Lalu was absent for several years.
 The family wants a veteran and loyalist to guide Tejashwi in a contest that is appearing increasingly close,” an RJD leader says.